bishopcais/cog-cli/README.md

-# Cog Runner
+# cog-cli

-The Cog Runner (or `crun-cli`) is a CLI program that allows you to start up several "cogs" and monitor their status without having to create a bunch of terminal windows for each process.
-It also, if you specify a `watcher` in your cog.json will communicate with the Cog Server (`crun-server`) which allows you to then control and monitor the cogs remotely via your web browser.
+The `cog-cli` is a CLI program that allows you to start up several "cogs" and monitor their status without having to create a bunch of terminal windows for each process.
+It also, if you specify a `watcher` in your cog.json will communicate with the Cog Server (`cog-server`) which allows you to then control and monitor the cogs remotely via your web browser.

 ## Installation